 I live in Georgia and I would advise to never use anything but butter.
 The taste is definitely better (not oily) and adds a richness to the pie.
 Anything less would be a crime!

 Remember that we had butter before oleo was ever invented!
 You can use butter in the place of anything else a recipe calls for.
-I always use real butter in all my baked goods.
-I am from the South and we believe in butter! ;o)

 I am not sure what you mean about the butter didn't cream?
 Most Pecan Pie recipes I've seen use melted butter.
 As long as your pie tasted good I wouldn't worry about a little white layer from using a natural product.
 Margarine is not allowed in my home and I can tell when someone else has used it to cook or bake!
+I used it just one time as a teen to 'butter' a slice of bread and after a couple of bites I threw it out because it left a plastic coating feeling in my mouth - Yuk!
+If you knew how margarine was made and it's ingredients you would never ever use it again and would easily adjust to using butter even if it means your recipe looks a little bit different.

 I didn't know you could use anything but butter in a pecan pie!
 Beats everything else, hands down!